lajavaness/annotto-docs/docs/user-manual/main-functionalities/add-marker.md

 import useBaseUrl from '@docusaurus/useBaseUrl'

-# Ajouter un marqueur
+# Add marker

-Depuis la page d’annotation d’un item, il est possible d’ajouter un marqueur.
-Celui ci apparaît instantanément dans l’historique des actions et commentaire situé en dessous.
+From the annotation page of an item, it is possible to add a marker.
+This appears instantly in the history of actions and comments below.

-Il suffit de :
+Simply :

-1. Cliquer sur le champ marqueur dédié
+1. Click on the dedicated marker field

-2. Sélectionner une valeur de la liste déroulante proposée ou bien créer un nouveau marqueur
+2. Select a value from the drop-down list or create a new marker

 <video src={useBaseUrl('/video/screenrecord-1-9.mov')} controls width="100%"></video>